begin-thread/elk-howto/threatintel.md

 -->
 # WINLOGBEAT ON *** WINDOWS *** TO SEND EVENTS TO ELK

-## Setup Kibana in the winlogbeat config to allow the activation of Kibana dashboard
+## WINLOGBEAT - Setup Kibana in the winlogbeat config to allow the activation of Kibana dashboard
 Uncomment and the the kibana host for the winlogbeat setup
 ```
 setup.kibana: